 How to prove I am me: a digital way

 I published my keys on the website yesterday.
 It contains two kinds of keys: PGP and SSH.
 Both of them are public keys in the asymmetric encryption algorithm RSA.
-I'll show how to use these keys to prove I am me.
+I'll show you how to use these keys to prove I am me.

 How to prove I am me?
-The question is actually asked by my Chinese teacher in high school, Ms. Bin (滨，alongside the water), who also taught us about philosophy.
+The question is asked by my Chinese teacher in high school, Ms. Bin (滨，alongside the water), who also taught us about philosophy.

 You may have heard about Descartes' basic axiom "Cogito ergo sum" (I think, therefore I am), which I believe is the best answer.

 Unfortunately, instead of continuing my studies in philosophy, I turned to computer science, which, unlike metaphysics, is a rigorous positivist discipline.

 Here we met a different challenge.
 I want to publish a file to the Internet, ensuring the content is complete without any unauthorized modification.
 In other words, I want to prove that I am me, in a way that is acceptable to everyone and that no one could fake.

 That's why I published my keys on the website yesterday.
 It contains two kinds of keys: PGP keys and SSH keys.
 I keep the private keys privately using encryption hardware and trusted cloud services.